charliecalvert/CloudNotes/Assignments/MarkdownBasics.md

 - Click on the **Download deb** link
 - After the download completes, open up the File Manager, navigate to the download, and double click on it.
 A self explanatory dialog/application will load which will step you through the rest of installation process.
 More specifically, double click on the downloaded file to launch it in the **Package Installer**.
 Select the install button.

-Once the install is complete, Atom should appear as an item in your **Accessories** or **Development** menu.
+Once the install is complete, Atom should appear as an item in your Lubuntu **Development** menu.
 Open it and use it to work through the exercises in this assignment.

 Enter the markdown code on the left, see the rendered result on the right when you choose **Ctrl-Alt-M**

+## Markdown Writer

 To install the **markdown-writer** package: